Le-Ty/Benchmarkin_CFE_adaptation/README.md

 ### Adult
 - Missing information is encoded as '?'.
 Rows with this value are dropped
-- Binary features 'sex' and 'income' are encoded with:
+- Binary features 'income' are encoded with:
-  - male: 0; female: 1
   - <=50K: 0, >50K: 1
-- Categorical features with more than two categories are one-hot-encoded

 ### Australian
 - Small dataset, no cleansing necessary